vital-software/monofo-buildkite-plugin/README.md

     - foo/**/*.js
 ```

-The configuration defines the artifacts that the component build `expects` in
-order to run, and those the build `produces` if successful.
-(These are used to
-put the components into the correct order.)

 The `matches` configuration defines a set of (minimatch) glob-style paths to
 match.
 If there are any differences on your build that match (when compared to
 a carefully selected base commit), the component build is fully included in the